 - Sophocles' Theban Plays, translated by Peter Meineck and Paul Woodruff, 2003 (978-0872205857) [Note that we'll be skipping the play Oedipus at Colonus in this volume.]

-A warning about ordering used copies, based on a couple of bad experiences: We've had two of cases--fortunately not more than that--of folks who clicked on the above ISBN links for a book and selected the "Buy used" option.
+A warning about ordering used copies, based on a couple of bad experiences: We've had several cases--fortunately not more than that--of folks who clicked on the above ISBN links for a book and selected the "Buy used" option.
 So far, so good.
-But the used copies that were linked to our translations were NOT our translations, though those (usually antiquated) translations--often replete with inappropriate "thee"s and "thou"s, and just plain difficult to read--had the same title; there are, after all, probably a dozen translations of Aeschylus entitled Oresteia, or of Marcus Aurelius entitled Meditations.
+But the used copies that were linked to our translations were NOT our translations, though those (usually antiquated) translations--often replete with inappropriate "thee"s and "thou"s, and just plain difficult to read--had the same volumes; there are, after all, probably a dozen translations of Aeschylus entitled Oresteia, or of Marcus Aurelius entitled Meditations.
 I'm not sure there's any sure way to protect against this, other than purchasing non-used copies.
 Although they are affordable even at new prices--and that's part of what has guided our choices--I hope there's a way to buy used copies that doesn't open one to the above snafu.
 (One that comes to mind is ordering the books far enough in advance that if any of them DO turn out to be the wrong translation, there'd still be time to send them back and get the right one instead.
 Seems inelegant, though.)

 A strategy for saving money and packing space would be to find someone to share books with.
 This would require some planning prior to departure, as to who has which book for how long, as well as the day before a given seminar when we've assigned you to answer a question in writing, but were sure you're clever enough to pull it off.